Application of Central Composite Design for Optimization Machining Parameters When Machine Magnesium AZ31 Ahmad Yasir Md

 Accuracy property and also be adjustable if the range of response 4) Getting a precise form variables is completely unknown.
 In other words, the variety 5) Short cutting time of response variables that are allegedly the same for all points 6) Long life of cutting tool provided that the points have the same distance from the 7) High quality components center of the design (center runs).
 Three dimensional curves 8) Low production costs (Three dimensions response surface and contour plot) are 9) Environment support

-used to test the true effect of experimental variables on the results
+used to test the

 obtained.
 The coefficients in the empirical model are In the manufacturing industry the machining process is one estimated by using multi-regression analysis.
 The suitability way to produce the product in large quantities with a of the empirical model with the experimental data can be relatively short time.
 Many different types of machines are determined from the coefficient of determination (R2).
 To used, this means leading to different processes for each form test whether or not the empirical model produced is used of product.
 In the process of milling machining, the ANOVA (Analysis of Variance).
 In simple correlation workpiece is a type of material with certain mechanical analysis, it is possible to find that two variables are positively properties that are cut continuously by cutting tool to produce correlated, negative, or uncorrelated. the shape as required, therefore it